Céline Laguarde: Legacy

 Several of Legarde's images were exhibited and reproduced in the exhibition catalogue as part of the exhibition Qui a peur des femmes photographes? organised by the Musée d'Orsay in 2015 - 2016, leading to a wider rediscovery of her work.
 These included portraits of Jean-Henri Fabre and Maurice Barrès, as well as Sorcière, La Robe de gaze and two other portraits.

 In 2017, the Musée d'Orsay acquired a large collection of works by Laguarde and undertook new research into her work.
-As a result, the Musée d'Orsay is showed Céline Laguarde (1873-1961) Photographe an exhibition devoted to 140 of her works, from 24 September 2024 to 12 January 2025.
+As a result, the Musée d'Orsay is shown Céline Laguarde (1873-1961) Photographe an exhibition devoted to 140 of her works, from 24 September 2024 to 12 January 2025.

 The Metropolitan Museum in New York holds her work Un Bibliothécaire (1900–1909).